Sialitech/label-siali/docs/source/guide/persistent_storage.md

 ### Configure the Azure container

-You can connect Label Studio to your Azure container using account keys in Kubernetes or account keys in Docker Compose.
-Choose the option relevant to your Label Studio deployment.
+You can connect Siali Label to your Azure container using account keys in Kubernetes or account keys in Docker Compose.
+Choose the option relevant to your Siali Label deployment.

 <div class="code-tabs">
   <div data-name="Kubernetes">